How Fast Does Mold Grow After A Water Leak?

 Winter is coming.
-And here in Boston Massachusetts, that means the potential for winter water leaks is about to go up.
+And here in Spokane, Washington, that means the potential for winter water leaks is about to go up.
 So you could find yourself in a situation where there’s a pool of water on your floor and you’re not sure how long it’s been there.
 If that’s the case, you may be wondering how fast you need to act to keep mold from growing after a water leak.

 How Fast Does Mold Grow?